 You’re being prepared isn’t just about your teaching strategies but also about what you want your students to learn.
 Is the content relevant?
 Will they enjoy learning with you?
 Can they be given the best opportunity to make meaning of the curriculum?

 Are all the learning activities aligned to the scheduled most essential learning competencies for that quarter?
-Do you prepare recorded discussions and lectures in case you can’t stream them?
-All these are in your hands and being prepared is the key to a successful learning encounter.
+Can you prepare recorded discussions and lectures in case you can’t stream them?
+All this is in your hands and being prepared is the key to a successful learning encounter.

 2. Rethink the way you communicate with students. – Be open to flexible changes to the curriculum and schedule

 Expect twists along the way to get your point across in a timely fashion!
 The necessary changes shouldn’t cause hullabaloo behind screens.
 This is how you communicate with your students.
 Well, you have to rethink your ways!

 Changes in the curriculum and schedule may happen.
 It’s unforeseen.
 Nonetheless, it shouldn’t let your online classroom shatter and cause a mare’s nest.
 Timely and effective communication is key.
 It’s paramount to online teaching.
 Not seeing your students physically shouldn’t be a reason why you can’t initiate constant communication with them.

 Just be direct and be reasonable.
 This will help establish connections with your students.
 Provide them a sense of community and never let them feel the tentacles of isolation.

 Creating an online environment can be very overwhelming.
 However, with your efforts to build community with your learners, open communication through the most appropriate platforms can do a great deal.
 Specifically, you have to provide feedback immediately and make clear announcements to bait and switch.

 I understand that online distance learning is very different from traditional face-to-face instruction but things can be done smoothly if you establish rapport with your learners from the beginning.